gvwilson/sensibleadventures/cloudherd/new.md

 Grappa Gas spun around.
 "You!
 What are *you* doing here?"

-The man who had spoken wiped a his nose on his sleeve and grinned humorlessly.
+The man who had spoken wiped a his nose on his arm, leaving a long streak of nose drool on his sleeve.
 "Flying, by the looks of it.
 Hey, Fee!"
 He patted the cloud.
 "Mind if I take over for a bit?"